TimothyByrd/ChaosHelper/README.md

     - In this case, comment out the hotkeys in setting.jsonc.
     - This method can be used to invoke other commands in the ChaosHelper console

-## About the template and filter
+## About the generated filter
 <a name="h05" />

-When it wants to update the loot filter, the tool reads the template file, looking for a line with a specific pattern.
-It writes the new filter file, copying all the lines from the template, and inserting the chaos filter code in the specified place.
-The template and the filter must be different files.
+When it wants to update the loot filter, the tool writes the new filter file, with an 'Import' of the source filter at the end.
+The source filter and the generated filter must have different names.

-The template needs to be specified in the `template` entry.
+The source filter needs to be specified in the `sourceFilter` entry.
-I suggest using an existing filter - one that doesn't already show all the chaos recipe items, otherwise there is no point.
+I suggest using an existing filter - a Neversink filter should work.
 Since the tool will write to a different file, your existing filter will stay safe.

-The filter it generates is specified by the `filter` entry and defaults to `Chaos Helper.filter`.
+The filter it generates is specified by the `filter` entry and defaults to `ChaosHelper.filter`.

-You can set the place in the filter where the chaos recipe code will go by configuring the `filterMarker` entry.
-For example, if you have your own custom loot filter and want to use it, you could set `filterMarker` to "%%" and then add a line to your filter in the appropriate place reading "#%%".
-Your filter will still work as before, and the tool will be able to use it as a template.

-By default, the tool currently looks for a line containing the text "Override 270" in the template file.
-For Neversink filters, this seems to put the chaos recipe section in a good place.
-(Another value that seems to work is "Having this list too long".)

-**NOTE:** Make sure the text specified in `filterMarker` only occurs once in the filter template, at the place you want the chaos recipe code to go.
-For example, when using a Neversink filter in 3.14 it would be tempting to use something like "[[2300]] Endgame - Rare - Gear - T4 - rest" as the `filterMarker'.
-However that text occurs *twice* in the filter - once in the place we want the code and once in the table of contents at the top of the file.
-So using that text would cause the chaos recipe code to be inserted in the filter in both places.
-This would probably not be what you want, for example, it would override the normal highlight for rare 6-socket armor.
-As of 3.14, "Override 270" seems to look like a reasonable marker.

 ## Security
 <a name="h06" />